divvungiellatekno/giellalt.uit.no/infra/servers/overview.md

 ### TLS (SSL) certificates

-All servers only expose TLS-enabled web endpoints (`http://` works for the users, by sending `301 Permanent Redirect` to the same url).
+All servers only expose TLS-enabled web endpoints (`http://` works for the users, by sending `301 Permanent Redirect` to the `https://` address with the same url).

 Most servers and services use **LetsEncrypt** to handle automatically setup and update certificates, but for some servers, we use certificates that ITA sends us.